StelaLeon/game-of-three/README.md

 ####Setup:

-    please change your ip-address in docker-compose.yml :
+    Please change your ip-address in docker-compose.yml :
     KAFKA_ADVERTISED_HOST_NAME: <your ip address>

     docker-compose up -> to start the 2 containers with a kafka q container